What Causes an Intimacy Disorder?

 1. Experiential

-2. Intellectual
+1. Intellectual

-3. Emotional
+1. Emotional

-4. Sexual
+1. Sexual

 Experiential and intellectual relationships don’t often require intimacy to be rewarding, but to have healthy emotional and sexual relationships with someone, intimacy is essential.
+Yet intimacy disorders can prevent people from getting vital healthy connection with others.

 What Is an Intimacy Disorder?

 Intimacy disorders include a range of issues from love addiction and sexual compulsion to attachment disorders.
-Rooted in emotional trauma, attachments issues are marked by a fear of emotional or physical closeness or connection with another person.
+Rooted in emotional trauma, attachment issues are marked by a fear of emotional or physical closeness or connection with another person.

 For many people, the trouble with intimacy is that the anxiety or fear associated with physical or emotional closeness to someone is what keeps them from finding the very thing they need the most.

-- Low self-esteem
+• Low self-esteem

-- Struggles with trust
+• Struggles with trust

-- Episodes of anger
+• Episodes of anger

-- Avoidance of physical contact
+• Avoidance of physical contact

-- Trouble forming or committing to close relationships
+• Trouble forming or committing to close relationships

-- A history of unstable relationships
+• A history of unstable relationships

-- Inability to share feelings or express emotion
+• Inability to share feelings or express emotion

-- An insatiable sexual desire
+• An insatiable sexual desire

-People who fear intimacy are not without feelings.
+People who have a fear of intimacy are not without feelings.
 They want the same affirmation everyone else wants, to love and be loved.
 They feel lonely.
 They feel desire.
 But the fear of intimacy holds them hostage and keeps them isolated, even with people they care about.
 They may be open and vulnerable at the onset of a relationship, but when that relationship begins to feel too close or headed toward intimacy, people with intimacy anxiety disorder begin to push away or pull back, sabotaging the relationship’s future.

 What Causes Intimacy Issues?